 Bosch Nail Strike Spade Bits Highlights

-- Designed to cut through up to 30 nails
+- Designed to survive up to 30 nail hits

 - Fits between the speed of standard spade bits and the nail cutting of auger bits